Distributed Online Aggregative Optimization for Dynamic Multi-robot Coordination: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{sec:problem_formaulation} we formally describe the distributed online aggregative optimization framework and we present the distributed algorithm with its convergence properties.
+Section~\ref{sec:problem_formaulation} describes the distributed online aggregative optimization framework and presents the distributed algorithm with its convergence properties.
 The algorithm analysis is performed in Section~\ref{sec:analysis}.
-Finally, Section~\ref{sec:numerical_experiments} shows numerical examples on control applications described in terms of distributed online aggregative optimization.
+Finally, Section~\ref{sec:numerical_experiments} shows the effectiveness of our method.